-The Annual Revision 2017 takes place from 26th February to 12th March.
+The Annual Revision 2018 takes place from Sunday 18th March to Sunday 1st April (Easter Day).

 Note: existing members do NOT need to reapply.